The Zendesk Suite of products provides multiple ways for you to deliver support to and communicate with your customers.

 Custom user fields are added to user profiles to store additional customer details.
 Any custom user fields you create apply to all users.
 If you require your users to sign in before interacting with the Web Widget, you can use these fields in your business rules (triggers, automations, and macros) to route the tickets generated by the user to the best agent or group to handle

-When a ticket is submitted through the Web Widget, it includes the URL for the page the user was viewing as a tag when the ticket is sent.
+When a ticket is submitted through the Web Widget, it includes, as a tag, the URL for the page the user was viewing when the ticket is sent.
 In Zendesk Support, you can create triggers based on these URLs to add custom tags to the ticket, then use these tags to route tickets into specific ticket views.

 If you support multiple brands, you can create and customize a separate widget for each brand.
 Each brand’s widget can be configured based on that brand’s needs and style, and then linked to the brand’s Help Center.

 Each brand can customize some elements that appear in the widget, such as security settings, ticket forms, theme color, and the like.
 Customizable elements are different for Help Center and website widgets.
 Information on these elements is available in Basic configuration for the Web Widget .

 Although you can customize each brand’s widget, keep in mind that all brands, and all widgets, on your account share some elements, such as your Talk and Chat accounts.
 You can use the brands to tag users when they launch a Chat or Talk session from the widget, then use those tags to route them to the right agent or agent group (See Chat and Talk below for more information).

 For more information, see the following articles: